ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/itm.md

 #### Assumptions

-- The target supports Arm CoreSight.
-- The target has SWO connected either to a compatible interface chip or exposed as a debug pin.

 ##### Defined behavior

-- Targets must implement the function `void itm_init(void)` and add `ITM` to the `device_has` section in `target.json`.
-- When `void itm_init(void)` is called, the debug clock for the ITM must be initialized and the SWO pin configured for debug output.
-- `void itm_init(void)` only has to modify the clock prescaler in the generic register `TPI->ACPR`.
-The helper function `mbed_itm_init` initializes the generic ITM registers.
-- `void itm_init(void)` is only called once during startup and doesn't have to be protected for multiple calls.
+- When initialized, writing data to the ITM stimulus registers will result in the data being transmitted over the SWO line.

 ##### Undefined behavior

 - The debug clock frequency is left undefined because the most optimal frequency varies from target to target.
 It is up to each target's owner to choose a frequency that doesn't interfere with normal operation and that the owner's preferred debug monitor supports.
+- If another peripheral tries to take control of the SWO pin it is undefined whether that operation should succeed or not.

+##### Notes

+- Some SWO viewers do not allow for an arbitrary frequency to be set.
+Make sure that the chosen frequency is supported by the development tools you expect your users to use.

+#### Dependencies

+- The target supports Arm CoreSight.
+- The target has SWO connected either to a compatible interface chip or exposed as a debug pin.

+#### Implementing the ITM API

+- You must implement the function `itm_init`.
+When the function is called:
+  - The debug clock for the ITM must be initialized.
+  - The SWO pin must be configured for debug output.
+- You must add `ITM` to the `device_has` section in `target.json`.

+It should not be necessary to mofify any of the ITM registers in `itm_init`, except for the one related to the clock prescaling, `TPI->ACPR`.
+The helper function `mbed_itm_init` is responsible for calling `itm_init` and initializing the generic ITM registers. `mbed_itm_init` will only call the function `itm_init` exactly once making it unnecessary to protect `itm_init` against multiple initializations.

 #### Testing